dancesWithCycles/berlin-gtfs-rt-server/readme.md

 npm run build
 ```

-The build script will download [the latest VBB GTFS Static data](https://vbb-gtfs.jannisr.de/latest/) and import it into PostgreSQL.
+The build script will download [WIP: the latest VBB GTFS Static data](https://vbb-gtfs.jannisr.de/latest/) and import it into PostgreSQL.
 Then, it will add [additional lookup tables to match realtime data with GTFS Static data](https://github.com/derhuerst/match-gtfs-rt-to-gtfs). [`psql`](https://www.postgresql.org/docs/current/app-psql.html) will need to have access to your database.

 ### Running